 Under amended EU CLP regulation, importers and downstream users placing hazardous mixtures (i.e. detergents, paints, and adhesives) on the EU and EEA market must submit the composition and hazard information of the hazardous mixtures to the Member State appointed bodies commonly known as Poison Centres.
 This is also called EU Poison Centre Notification (PCN).

 The EU Poison Centre Notification (PCN) is required for all mixtures classified as hazardous based on their health or physical effects.
 Mixtures only classified as hazardous to the environment do not need to be notified.
 PCN is not needed for hazardous substances.

 When Shall Poison Centre Notifications Be Submitted?

-From 1 Jan 2021, the Poison Centre Notification is required for hazardous mixtures for consumer use and professional use.
-Only mixtures exclusively used for industrial purposes do not have to notified until 1 Jan 2024.
+From January 1, 2021, the Poison Centre Notification is required for hazardous mixtures for consumer and professional use.
+Only mixtures exclusively used for industrial purposes do not have to be notified until January 1, 2024.